ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/data_reduction/preproc_htstream.md

     hts_SeqScreener -h

-<div class="output">msettles@tadpole:/share/workshop/msettles/rnaseq_example/HTS_testing$hts_SeqScreener -h
-HTStream <https://github.com/ibest/HTStream> application: hts_SeqScreener
+<div class="output">HTStream <https://github.com/ibest/HTStream> application: hts_SeqScreener
-Version: 1.0.0-release
+Version: 1.1.0-release
 hts_SeqScreener identifies and removes any reads which appear to have originated from a contaminant DNA source.
 Because bacteriophage Phi-X is common spiked into Illumina runs for QC purposes, sequences originating from Phi-X are removed by default.
-If other contaminants are suspected their sequence can be supplied as a fasta file < seq >, however the algorithm has been tuned for short contaminant sequences, and may not work well with sequences significantly longer than Phi-X (5Kb).
+If other contaminants are suspected their sequence can be supplied as a fasta file <seq>, however the algorithm has been tuned for short contaminant sequences, and may not work well with sequences significantly longer than Phi-X (5Kb).